 Have you tried the cake mix cookies yet?
-They are one of my favorite go-to cookies at the moment.
+These cookies and cream cookies are a favorite in our house.

 I love how quick and easy cookies from a cake mix are to make and bake.
 You could bake them right away, but I like to let the dough chill in my refrigerator for about 60 minutes.
 It helps the dough from spreading out too thin.

 - Easy to Make.
 All you need are a few simple ingredients and a mixer.

 - Fun to Customize.
 You can add just about any candy or cookie to make them different every single time.

 - Soft and Chewy.
 The finished cookies stay soft for days!